shoebappa/lesscss-maven-plugin-example/README.md

             </plugin>
 ```

 The third step uses the `lesscss-maven-plugin` to compile any less files in the `generated-resources` directory.
 Because not all of the less files in bootstrap are individually compilable (they are each included in a specific order), I couldn't use a wild-card.
-But you can have multiple `<include>` definitions, including wildcards such as `<include>**/*.less</include>` which would try to compile any
+But you can have multiple `<include>` definitions, including wildcards such as `<include>**/*.less</include>` which would try to compile any Less files at any depth under the `<sourceDirectory>`

 ```
             <plugin>